SCHC Service Updates During COVID-19

 - Prescription Renewals and Dispensary Pick-Ups

-- Contacting the Billing Department or Administrative Staff
+- Contacting the Billing Department

 - Answers to FAQs from Dr. McLaughlin, Chief of the Epidemiology Section, Alaska Department of Health and Social Services